shaik1002/biggitlabbomb/doc/user/project/working_with_projects.md

 ## Star a project

-You can star projects you use frequently to make them easier to find.
+You can add a star to projects you use frequently to make them easier to find.

-To star a project:
+To add a star to a project:

 1. On the left sidebar, select **Search or go to** and find your project.
 1. In the upper-right corner of the page, select **Star**.